fg6/random_subreads/README.md

 # random_subreads

-Python script to randomly select a subsample of reads with desired coverage from a fasta or fastq file.
-The subsample can be randomly selected or selected having the read lengths following a gaussian distribution with a chosen mean and standard deviation, for instance to match a different data sample.
+Python script for subsampling PacBio reads for the study ERP021971 (will add reference when available).
+This script need as input the location of the PacBio file and the coverage to extract.
+The final shape of the subsample is selected according to the shape of the ONT dataset (2D-Pass 31X S288c) (will add reference when available).

 ### Usage:
-#### subrand.py -i \<inputfile\> -t \<faqtype\> -c \<coverage\> -r \<refsize\> -m \<mean\> -s \<std\> -o \<omean\> -u \<ostd\>  -f \<corrfact\>    -p \<compfile\>
+#### subrand.py -i \<inputfile\>  -c \<coverage\> -p \<compfile\>

 where:

-  input file: fasta or fastq file of reads from which extract a subsample
+  input file: PacBio fasta or fastq file of reads from which to extract a subsample

-   faqtype: format of output file, fasta or fastq  [fasta]

-   coverage: desired coverage for subsample
+  coverage: desired coverage for subsample [31]

-   refsize: reference size or expected genome size needed to calculate coverage, in Mb

-   mean,std: mean and standard deviation of read lengths distribution desired for subsample.
-If not defined, reads are randomly selected

-   omean,ostd,corrfact: to get a gaussian shape you likely need to suppress the area around the original read-length peak: set here original mean, original std, and correction factor (0:1), 0 being not corrected, maximally corrected.
-If not defined, oringinal shape not corrected for, subset gaussian shape will likely be deformed

-   compfile: fasta or fastq file of reads to compare to the subsample read length distribution
+  compfile: (optional) fastq file of ONT reads

 ### Output: